Palliative medicine

 13. Bolton NHS Foundation Trust (Community)

 Training rotations happen in August and February depending on the Postgraduate Doctor in Training’s needs.
-Placements are decided after the annual training needs analysis and intermediate education review at the rotation date nearest to the start of your training year.
+Placements are decided after review of current and past placements, based on individual training needs and requirement for programme completion and curriculum experience/sign-off.

 Hospital Palliative Care Team